Why Pick A Spinning Reel For Fishing?

 Next I pay attention to the handle knob material, to ensure its soft but strong.
 These knobs can come in a variety of materials, from cork to patented rubber materials.
 While cork is quite comfortable for some, many anglers prefer an EVA rubber material.
 The bonus of EVA is its comfortable plus slip resistant.

 Third I check the grip, is it comfortable in my palm?
 It is critical for the grip to spin in a smooth motion on the handle.
 Do you feel any friction?
 Keep in mind, the tiniest bit of friction increases fatigue.
-As you spin the handle you shouldn’t have to push at all.
+It’s ideal that as you spin the handle there isn’t any push back at all.

 Another overlooked material of a reel is the rivets/screws which connect the knob to the handle.
 Thicker rivets are better since thinner ones can fail over time.